Easy Curried Noodles, Fresh Green Herbs

 - fresh herb leaves for garnish

-- Cook noodles in salted boiling for around 4-5 minutes until just cooked through and el dente.
-Do not overcook as noodles will later be stir fried with ingredients.
-Drain noodles, toss with 2 tablespoons oil to prevent sticking, cover with aluminum foil, set aside.
+- Cook noodles in salted boiling for around 4-5 minutes until just cooked through and el dente, drain noodles, rinse lightly, toss with 2 tablespoons oil to prevent sticking, cover with aluminum foil, set aside.